jquense/yup/README.md

 #### `yup.lazy((value: any) => Schema): Lazy`

 Creates a schema that is evaluated at validation/cast time.
-Useful for creating recursive schema like Trees, for polymophic fields and arrays.
+Useful for creating recursive schema like Trees, for polymorphic fields and arrays.

 **CAUTION!** When defining parent-child recursive object schema, you want to reset the `default()` to `undefined` on the child otherwise the object will infinitely nest itself when you cast it!.